 - Consistency: This Edible Brownie Batter ends up thick, almost like cookie dough.
 I love this way when eating it so that you have something to chew 🙂 But if you prefer it thinner like a standard brownie batter, add more almond milk until it reaches your desired consistency.

-- Storage: Store brownie batter in an airtight container in the fridge for up to 5 days.
+- Storage: Store Edible Brownie Batter in an airtight container in the fridge for up to 5 days.
 It will harden more while stored.
 You can add a little coconut oil and microwave briefly to soften it up again.

 Ingredients